sarguido/hands-on-analysis-python/README.md

 # FAQs

-- HEY, why didn't you cover THAT THING?!
+Q: HEY, why didn't you cover THAT THING?!

-- Because I didn't, okay?!
+A: Because I didn't, okay?!
 I only had three hours!
 Three hours is not enough.
 You could do a six hour workshop on each tool and still not cover everything.

-- Your visualizations are NOT great.
+Q: Your visualizations are NOT great.

-- Yes, I know...but now you know where to start to make them better!
+A: Yes, I know...but now you know where to start to make them better!

-- But really, why didn't you cover unsupervised learning/getting rid of missing values/making time series plots/etc etc?
+Q: But really, why didn't you cover unsupervised learning/getting rid of missing values/making time series plots/etc etc?

-- Aw man!
+A: Aw man!
 There are just so many things!

-- What's your twitter handle again?
+Q: What's your twitter handle again?

-- @sarah_guido
+A: @sarah_guido

-- What do you tweet about?
-- Python things, data things, and other random things.